wso2-attic/esb-connectors/cashboard/cashboard-connector/cashboard-connector-1.0.0/README.txt

         <messageFormatter contentType="application/pdf" class="org.wso2.carbon.relay.ExpandingMessageFormatter"/>
         <messageBuilder contentType="application/pdf" class="org.wso2.carbon.relay.BinaryRelayBuilder"/>

- 4. Create a Cashboard trial account and derive the API Key.
-   i)    Using the URL "https://register.cashboardapp.com/" create a Cashboard trial account and note the subdomain used in the registration. ii)   Login to the created Cashboard account and go to https://{subdomain}.cashboardapp.com/provider/settings and get the Api Key.
+ 4. Using the URL "https://register.cashboardapp.com/" create a Cashboard trial account and note the subdomain used in the registration.

  5. Prerequisites for Cashboard Connector Integration Testing. i)Create a Project by navigating to 'https://{subdomain}.cashboardapp.com/provider/projects/new' in the created Cashboard account and keep the projectId (id displays in the url when the project is selected) for further reference.